tloimu/valheim-mod-todo/ValheimModToDo/Package/README.md

 The To-Do List is swiched to *Edit Mode* when player inventory is open.
 In Edit Mode, you can edit the To-Do List in more detail in the separate panel that appears.

 Clear the list from recipies by clicking the **Clear All** button on the To-Do List panel when in Edit Mode.
+Each recipe row also has its own increment (+) and decrement (-) amount button to allow manual editing of the list.

 The needed amount of resources is automatically updated when you: